Me

 Inspirational Impact

-M Y L I F E C A L L I N G
+H E L L O ?
+L I F E C A L L I N G !

 When I was four years old sitting at our large sea-green upright piano, the sky thundered in the bass and the treble streaked with lightning, while a little girl just like me skipped through the forest on the black keys.
 Already I was a “writer,” and talented enough musically, my mother thought, to start piano lessons.

-I remember pretending to write in cursive, filling the paper with curvy lines and loops just like Mom.
-At age ten she handed me Anne Frank’s diary, which got me to keep one of my own.
+I remember pretending to write in cursive, filling the paper with curves and loops just like Mom.
+At age ten she handed me Anne Frank’s Diary of a Young Girl, which got me to keep one of my own.
 Around that time, my father, seeing my garage-chalkboard drawing of a movie marquee that read, “The Story of the Thousand Thumbs,” casually suggested I write that story out.
 It was my first.
 And I’ve been writing ever since, a lot of it poetry.

 D I V E R S E ~ D I S T I N C T ~ D E D I C A T E D

-To prepare for interviews, I thoroughly research the subject and people, on my own, to form the most thoughtful and intelligent questions for them.
-Many interviewees have told me that they arrive at new ways of thinking about the subject and/or their place in it.
-Meanwhile, I’m always learning about something new, feeding my “curioeclecticism.”
+To prepare for interviews, I thoroughly research the subject and people so I can form the most thoughtful and intelligent questions for them.
+Many interviewees have told me they’ve never been asked some of the questions I’ve posed, and that they arrive at new ways of thinking about the subject and/or their and others’ places in it.
+Meanwhile, I’m always meeting interesting people and learning new things, feeding my “curioeclecticism.”

 Chamber Music Magazine - With 2023 as its 40th year, the Grand Canyon Music Festival spotlights the string quartet and high schoolers’ works from the Native American Composer Apprentice Project headed by Pulitzer Prize-winner Raven Chacon.